davesteele/argparse_formatter/README.md

     optional arguments:
       -h, --help  show this help message and exit --arg ARG
-                              This same feature would be useful for arguments that would benefit
-                              from more explanation.
+                  This same feature would be useful for arguments that would benefit from more explanation.

                     1. It looks nicer
                     2. It is easier to read, even if some of the bullets get to be a little long.

     This is a multi-paragraph epilog.
 It is presenting data that would benefit by being visually broken up into pieces.

     It sure would be nice if it was represented that way.

+      1. This is a pretty long line, in a bullet list - getting longer and longer and longer
+      2. this isn't

 Install